 This study aims to determine how accessible persons with disabilities think their local library currently is.
 The study will include online focus group discussions, visits to their local public library (in person and/or virtually), and short surveys to be filled out each month after their visits.
 We hope that the study participants experience as many aspects of their public library as possible so that we can learn about their personal library user experience.

-Please visit the Is Your Public Library Accessible?
-Study webpage for more information.
+For a brief overview of the study, please visit the Is Your Public Library Accessible?
+Study webpage.

 Accessibility in Public Libraries Survey